GeoMOER/moer-bsc-project-seminar-SDM/docs/index.md

 # Preparation and prerequisites

 Basic knowledge of R and of handling spatial data is beneficial, but not required.
+This course will make use of additionally provided material for teaching basic R skills, which can be found [here](https://geomoer.github.io/moer-base-r/).

 # Instructor